rufus-lang/rufus/doc/rdr/nnnn-exported-identifiers.md

 Chosen option: option 2, because it uses one unified pattern instead of two different patterns.
-It also has the benefit of making private modules more obvious when reading code.
+It also has the benefit of making private modules more obvious when reading code because they start with an `_` or a lowercase letter.
 We will fail a build if two or more Rufus source files in the same directory have names that differ only by case.
 This will prevent collision issues on case-insensitive filesystems.